rachelhollis/kickstarter-analysis/README.md

 * Theater Kickstarters have an overall higher rate of success then failure.
 Pursuing a campaign in this category would be sensible.
 * Summer launch dates have historically been more successful than plays launched in the winter months.
 If possible, launch campaign in the summer months.
 * Higher funding goals are not as successful as lower funding goals.
 Reducing a higher goal may lead to a higher chance of success.

+### Limitations of the Dataset

+There is no data of the campaign itself available for analysis.
+There could be many reasons that contribute to a failed campaign outside of the Kickstarter data.
+For example, a campaign could have failed because there wasn’t enough publicity despite having launched in the summer months with a goal of $5,000.

+The data also included several Kickstarters that were live during analysis.
+This data was of no use in determining the success or failure of campaigns.

+### Possible analysis

+It could be beneficial to analyze outcomes based on length of the campaign based on launch date and the predetermined deadline.
+The length of the campaign may be a key factor of success.
+In addition, analyzing the stats on the pledged amount to the number of backers can give us an idea of what contributed to success.
+For example, if there were a lower number of backers with a high pledge amount that might indicate the campaign was only successful because of that backer and could be difficult to recreate.
+Furthermore, campaigns with a lot of backers could indicate what types of campaigns tend to be more successful or a favorite to donors.